edroga/Mexico-Choropleth-map/README.md

               popup = S_MPOS@data$NOM_MUN)%>%
   addLegend(pal = pal, values = ~S_MPOS$POBLACION, opacity = 1)
 ```
-you can click on any coloured region and the name of it will be displayed
+you can click on any coloured region and the name of it will be displayed.

 #![alt tag](https://github.com/edroga/Mexico-Choropleth-map/blob/master/choropleth.png)